ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 ![Image](/assets/Moving-To-Denmark/yellow-health-card.png)
  - Your Danish Health card, associated with your CPR#
- - Essentially the Danish version of a "Blue Card" aka "European Health Insurance Card"
+ - Essentially the Danish version of a 'Blue Card' aka 'European Health Insurance Card'
  - It has your doctors name/address/contact details on it, and you'll get a new one whenever you switch doctors

  [:link: General Information about Yellow Cards][Getting a Yellow Card]